The number of people searching for legitimate online jobs for introverts is growing at a remarkable pace.

 Your Current Company

-Many different people have a lot of good reasons for wanting to work from home.
+Many different people have a lot of good reasons for wanting to work from home or even focusing on remote side hustles.
 For you, the case may be that you’re an introvert and feel that you would be more productive working from home.
 The good news is that a lot of companies are agreeing with full or part-time working arrangements.

 Before going and asking your boss if you can work from home — it’s best to come prepared.
 Here are some tips you can use that’ll help: